seeratawan01/seeratawan01/README.md

 - 🔭 I’m currently working as a front-end Engineer !
 - 🌱 I'm learning everyday.
 I listen, learn, and then create.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 This year Goal: Contribute more to Open Source projects

 <br />